The Münster Cathedral

 Be sure to go inside to admire the various decorations, stained glass windows, the organ and the arched ceilings.

 There are guided tours available if you're interested in all details about the cathedral.

 For a beautiful view of Basel and the river Rhine, you can climb the 250 narrow steps of one of the towers (an entrance fee applies).
 Another good viewing point is the Pfalz terrace behind the Münster.
 You can walk down to the Rhine from here and take a little ferry across the Rhine.

-A visit to the cathedral is easy to combine with a city walk, so you can see more of the historical city center.
+You can combine a visit to the cathedral with a city walk, so you can see more of the historical city center.